Cozy Powell

 Cozy Powell (born Colin Trevor Flooks; 29 December 1947 – 5 April 1998) was an English drummer who made his name with major rock bands and artists such as The Jeff Beck Group, Rainbow, Michael Schenker Group, Gary Moore, Graham Bonnet, Brian May, Whitesnake, Emerson, Lake & Powell, and Black Sabbath.

-Powell appeared on at least 66 albums, with contributions on many other recordings.
+Powell appeared on at least 66 albums, contributing to many other recordings.
 He is widely regarded as one of the greatest and most influential drummers of all time; many rock drummers have cited him as a major influence.

 Early life

 Colin Trevor Flooks (Cozy Powell) was born in Cirencester, Gloucestershire, on 29 December 1947 and was adopted.
 He never knowingly met his birth parents.
 He started playing drums aged 12 in the school orchestra, thereafter playing along in his spare time to popular singles of the day.
-The first band Powell was in, called the Corals, played each week at the youth club in Cirencester.
-The Corals also played at a youth club in Latton, a small village 7 mi from Cirencester.
+The first band Powell was in, the Corals, played each week at the youth club in Cirencester.
+They also played at a youth club in Latton, 7 mi from Cirencester.
 During this time the band broke the world record for non-stop playing without playing the same song twice.
 Aged 15, Cozy had already worked out an impressive drum solo.

 The stage name Cozy was borrowed from the jazz drummer Cozy Cole.
 His last name Powell was taken from his adoptive mother's maiden name.